PowerUserE/MusicStreamHub/README.md

 # MusicStreamHub

 Welcome to the GitHub repository for our Music MusicStreamHub Web Application!
-This project is a web application that aims to provide users with an immersive and comprehensive music experience.
-By combining various third-party APIs and micro services, we have created a platform that allows users to explore, discover, and analyze music in a unique and interactive way.
+This project is a web application that aims to provide users with an all in one Music Streaming experience.
+By combining various third-party APIs and micro services, we have created a platform that allows users to explore, discover, and analyze music and Artists in a unique and interactive way.

 ## Key Features